StansAssets/api.stansassets.com/docfx-project/ios-native/index.md

-# Welcome to the IOS Native Reference!
+# IOS Native Scripting Reference!

 This section of the documentation contains details of the scripting API provided by a plugin.
 To use this information, you should be familiar with the basic theory and practice of scripting in Unity.